top of page

 For more on mold design strategies, see injection mold design basics.

-Focused Prototyping: Testing What Matters
+Focused Prototyping: Validating What Matters

-In scalable product development, microfluidic prototyping is not a separate step — it’s the foundation of a successful manufacturing strategy.
+In scalable product development, microfluidic prototyping is not a separate step, it’s the foundation of a successful manufacturing strategy.
 A well-structured prototyping phase allows teams to validate functionality, assess manufacturability, and de-risk production early.

 At Micromolds, we start with design optimization, addressing critical parameters that impact both performance and manufacturability, including: